cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 ### Primary Likelihoods for unbinned data

 For unbinned likelihood models, a likelihood can be given to each data point.
 It is proportional to the probability density function at that point, $\vec{x}$.
-For the full sset of observed data points, information about the total number of data points is also included:
+For the full set of observed data points, information about the total number of data points is also included:

 $$ \mathcal{L}_\mathrm{data} = \mathrm{Poiss}(n_{\mathrm{obs}} ; n_{\mathrm{exp}}(\vec{\Phi})) \prod_{i}^{N_{\mathrm{obs}}} \mathrm{pdf}(\vec{x}_i ; \vec{\Phi} ) $$